 Certain options are only available when exporting a map or layout.
 When exporting a map, you can set the size of the map export.
 When exporting a layout, you can clip to graphics extent.

 The following properties are available when exporting to an SVG or SVGZ file:

 Output as image

-Export vector content as an image.
+Export all content as an image.
 For maps or layouts containing vector layers with a high density of vertices, this can drastically reduce the output file size.
-Options specific to vector data, such as Layers and attributes, are unavailable when output as image is checked.
+Options specific to vector data, such as Layers and attributes, are unavailable when Output as image is checked.

 The effective dpi of the vector data in the layout.
 DPI is available only when exporting a layout.
 When exporting a map, the dpi is calculated automatically.

 The amount of image resampling.
 The control determines the effective resolution of raster content on output.
 For instance, if the output image quality ratio is set to 1:2 and the output resolution is set to 300 dpi, the raster content is output at approximately 150 dpi.
 In many cases, the raster data can be included at a lower dpi than the vector data without visibly affecting quality, reducing the output file size.